paulbouuu/AdaBoost-from-scratch/README.md

 You can test the algorithm and generate visualizations with the included notebook `adaboost_demo.ipynb`.
 This repo has been designed to be simple to understand and modify.

+The `make_moons` function in `utils.py` is based on the `make_moons` function from `sklearn.datasets` and has been reimplemented to avoid any dependencies other than `numpy`.
+It generates a dataset of two interleaving half circles (common test case for binary classifiers).

 ## Documentation: